himanshuparmar121/Dotnet_App/README.md

-This repository is for training and learning purpose.
+This repository is regarding implementation of real time scenario.
 The following tasks were performed on following date:

 1. 26/10/2020 - Installed Vscode and GitHub and created a repository